chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 Deployments that have completed running will be in either the `Success`,  `Failed`, `Unreachable`, `Inconclusive`, or `Cancelled` state, depending on how the run went.

-While in one of these states, the available actions that can be performed on a Deployment plan are:
+While in one of these states, the available actions that can be performed on a Deployment Plan are:

 - [Details](#details)
 - [Duplicate](#duplicate)